noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 #### consul integration

 - we diverged from nomad docs, and will likely be unable to use service discovery/mesh as prescribed
-- our images have the consul agent baked in and setup to run via bootstrap.sh files
+- our images have the consul agent baked in and setup to run via bootstrap.sh files on cunt start
 - hopefully this is a good thing
-  - we should only need to connect services by pointing them to the allocation ip & port
+  - we should be able to connect services by pointing them to the allocation ip & port
-  - we do not need to overload nomad with mesh configuration and it can focus on pure orchestration
+  - we do not need to overload nomad with mesh/discovery configuration and it can focus on pure orchestration
 - check the links > networking related docs

 #### vault integration